 Then out of nowhere, Magnus said, "I have a reflective vest we could put on you!"
 What?
 Where did that come from?
 So amazing, that once again the Camino provided, most likely more for me and my peace of mind, rather than for Magdalena!

 She agreed to wear the orange vest, not on her person, but around her backpack behind her!
-She appeased us, yet kept her own independance.
+She appeased us, yet kept her own independence.
 Clever girl!
-The photo below shows her just before she donned the vest as we tried to keep up to her free-wheeling down the highway!
+The photo below shows her just before she donned the vest as we tried to keep up with her free-wheeling down the highway!

 The guys were hungry.
 So was I. There was a café next to the train station below.
 I looked down and saw the goat track we would have to take to reach the café next to the train station.
 I didn't want to go, but I wanted to walk another several kilometers to the next café.
 The guys wanted to go.
 Argh!
 I didn't want to have to climb the hill back up to the church.
 I was pushed.
 I caved ~ three against one.